deruelle/mobicents/servers/sip-presence/release/standalone-README.txt

 NOTE: For management via JMX you can configure JNP host and port in the build.xml script, through properties.

+-----> JAIN SLEE "PRESENCE AWARE" APP EXAMPLES:

+Inside examples directory you can find JAIN SLEE applications, which take advantage of the integrated Mobicents SIP Presence Service.
+For more information on each example look at the readme.txt file inside the specific example's directory.

 Author: Eduardo Martins, JBoss R&D